NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

 Installation
 ==============

+The following section is applicable to the following configurations and describe how to deploy the GPU Operator using the Helm Chart:

+* Kubernetes on bare metal and on vSphere VMs with GPU passthrough and vGPU.
+* VMware vSphere with Tanzu.

+For Red Hat Openshift on bare metal and on vSphere VMs with GPU passthrough and vGPU configurations, please follow this procedure :ref:`NVIDIA AI Enterprise with OpenShift <nvaie-ocp>`.

 Starting with v1.8, the GPU Operator provides an option to load the ``nvidia-peermem`` kernel module during the bootstrap of the NVIDIA driver daemonset.
 Please refer to below install commands based on if Mellanox OFED (MOFED) drivers are installed through Network-Operator or on the host.
 GPU Operator v1.9 added support for GPUDirect RDMA with MOFED drivers installed on the host.